Bā Duàn Jǐn : Supporting the sky

 Why become a warrior?

-This result requires the diligence and humility of the practitioner.
-Among its many riches, the martial art has the ability to learn to undergo attacks without being overly affected by them.
-This is particularly precious nowadays, where fear is distilled all day long in the media.
-Of course, there are different ways to cope with life’s difficulties.
-But from experience, the rigorous practice of a martial art is particularly effective.
-It is all the more interesting for women, who because of their socio-cultural heritage, find themselves or place themselves more in the position of victim.
-The self-confidence generated by the practice of a martial art allows them to get out of this eternal victim status.
+There are, of course, different ways to cope with life’s challenges.
+But in my experience, the rigorous practice of a martial art is particularly effective.
+It is all the more interesting for women, who, due to their sociocultural heritage, find themselves or place themselves more in a victim situation.
+The self-confidence generated by practicing a martial art allows them to escape this status of eternal victim.

 The virtues

-In addition, the martial art teaches mutual aid and solidarity.
+Furthermore, martial arts teach mutual aid and solidarity.
 In training, the opponent is above all a partner.
-And each partner seeks to help his or her partner progress as much as to progress in the above-mentioned virtues.
-Thus the martial art teaches altruism and respect for the Other.
+And each partner seeks just as much to help their partner progress as to progress themselves in the aforementioned virtues.
+Thus, martial arts teach altruism and respect for others.
+In daily life, aggression is rarely physical.

-In everyday life, aggression is rarely physical.
 As a result, the individual has lost sight of an essential element: vigilance.
-The practice of a martial art, by physically materialising an aggression, forces the practitioner to cultivate this vigilance.
-Indeed, the slightest lack of vigilance is paid for harshly.
-This vigilance develops gradually to become an extra-awareness, which will last outside the dojo.
+The practice of a martial art, by physically materializing an aggression, obliges the practitioner to cultivate this vigilance.
+Indeed, the slightest lack of vigilance is dearly paid for.
+This vigilance gradually develops to become an extra-consciousness, which will persist outside the dojo.

 Bushido (literally the Way of the Warrior) is the code of honour of the samurai.
 It summarises the virtues to be developed through the practice of a martial art, and to be integrated into one’s life.